15 Cheapest Universities in Indiana for International Students

 Search through the master's courses that are currently open for international students!

-1. Taylor University
+1. Huntington University

-2. Anderson University, Indiana
+2. Indiana Wesleyan University

 Anderson University in Indiana offers 66 bachelor’s degree programs, 5 master’s degrees with different concentrations, and multiple non-degree programs in its 6 schools.
 It is a Christian university with a close-knit community that keeps faith at the core of education.
 This is done through the multiple religious degrees offered and the different mandatory and optional activities, like the requirement of attending chapel service for a number of hours every semester.
 It also has dozens of student organizations, which include Christian, cultural, academic, and sports groups.

-7. Trine University
+8. Trine University

 Trine University offers multiple Master’s degree programs, as well as Major and, Minor Bachelor’s degree programs.
 For 130 years, Trine University has committed itself to provide excellent education of high standards.
 One of the university’s goals is to innovate and provide real-world experiences to their students so they are prepared for the outside world.
 The exact mission and vision of the school are to produce practical and rigorous studies, as well as become an engaging, dynamic, and growth-oriented university.

-8. Butler University
+10. Butler University

 Butler University is a private institution with programs in business, communication, education, liberal arts, sciences, pharmacy, arts, and health sciences.
 It is a member of the liberal arts organization Council of Independent Colleges.
 Both undergraduate and graduate programs are available at Butler University.